pedrogarciaaag/pedrogarciaaag/README.md

 ## | I’m interested in ... 👀 |

-What I like the most is the creation and design of web pages, I really like the aesthetics and decoration.
-I love playing with colors, fonts, images and effects to create attractive and original websites.
+What I like the most is the **creation and design of web pages**, I really like the aesthetics and decoration.
+I love playing with colors, fonts, images and effects to create attractive and **original websites**.

 ## | Contact 📮 |